 The Weather Lottery Review

 People seem to understand that most lotteries are operated to support causes, whether it’s education through the government or specific good causes.
 The Weather Lottery is Great Britain’s most popular fundraising lottery.
 It was established to support a variety of societies in education, health, sports, conservation, and air corps training.
 It’s owned by a public corporation registered on the UK Stock Exchange.
 The Weather Lottery is regulated by the Gambling Commission under licenses 000-002122-R-103901-017 and 000-002122-N-103910-018.
-It’s a cute little lottery that offers a once a week lottery based on the weather.
+It’s a cute little lottery that offers a once-a-week lottery based on the weather.

 How Does The Weather Lottery Work?

 Players pick six numbers based on what they think the second digit is going to be in the weather for six cities (Corfu, Istanbul, Tenerife, Innsbruck, Edinburgh, and Stockholm) published in the Daily Mail on Mondays.
-Prizes are paid out at £25,000 for getting all six numbers, £250 for five, £20 for four and £2 for three.
-What is strange is that the numbers are based on the Fahrenheit versus Celsius.
+Prizes are paid out at £25,000 for getting all six numbers, £250 for five, £20 for four, and £2 for three.
+What is strange is that the numbers are based on Fahrenheit versus Celsius.

 The Weather Lottery and Money

 37% of the money collected goes directly to the cause that individuals choose.
 Part of the selection process at The Weather Lottery is choosing which charity or association you want the funds to go to.
-Each ticket costs £1, so that’s 37p that goes to who you choose.
+Each ticket costs £1, so that’s 37p that goes to whoever you choose.
 63% goes to administration and prizes.

-As we were told, on average, 46% of the money goes to society (if they’re VAT registered) 38% if not.
+As we were told, on average, 46% of the money goes to society (if they’re VAT registered) and 38% if not.
 The rest goes to prizes and admin.
-Although this may not seem like a lot, 21% of the National Lottery goes to good causes, 27.5% (55p per £2 ticket) from the People’s Postcode Lottery and just 20% (20p per £1 ticket) from the Health lottery (Correct of Nov 2nd, 2015).
+Although this may not seem like a lot, 21% of the National Lottery goes to good causes, 27.5% (55p per £2 ticket) from the People’s Postcode Lottery, and just 20% (20p per £1 ticket) from the Health lottery (Correct of Nov 2nd, 2015).

 Players at The Weather Lottery

 The Weather Lottery is made up of hundreds of society lotteries, each raising money for themselves.
-PPS provide administration services.
-There doesn’t seem to be any restrictions on who can play at The Weather Lottery except people must to 16 years of age or older.
+PPS provides administration services.
+There don’t seem to be any restrictions on who can play at The Weather Lottery except people must to 16 years of age or older.
 When a person joins, they are given a unique 6-digit number (rather than picking themselves).
 A player chooses whose lottery they are entering when they register and money raised will go only to supporting that society.

 Who Is The Weather Lottery?

 The Weather Lottery is Prize Provision Services Ltd (PPS) products which are wholly owned by Boxhill Technologies PLC, listed on the UK AIM stock market.
 The Gambling Commission licenses PPS as an External Lottery Manager.
-The Gambling Commission also licenses director of the Company James Rose.
+The Gambling Commission also licenses the director of the Company James Rose.